viasmo1/edem-mda-DP1-wake/README.md

         - *Email:* waketeam@wake.org
         - *Password:* WakeDP1

-* Create a new server with the following configuration:
+* Add a new server with the following configuration:
     - General:
         - *Name:* DP1-Wake
     - Connection: